skellis46/finger-pointing-moon/the design delineation problem.md

 Project aim: to address an old and big question: What can we know or understand differently as a consequence of practice-research?

 Project method: to use body-based practice (through practices as well as conventional scholarship) as a case-study by which to address the aim.
-Body-based practice is an ideal case-study for a number of reasons, mostly to with the inherent ambiguities of the moving body.
+Body-based practice is an ideal case-study for a number of reasons, mostly to do with the inherent ambiguities of the moving body.

 My problem: has these two aspects: